 Last week, we talked about how to keep your listings.

 Now I want to talk about how you can improve your negotiating skills.
-We can have an increased ratio of closed transactions if we become better negotiators.
+We can have an increased ratio of closed transactions if we become better negotiators and learn how to overcome objections when they arise.
 I think it’s a great idea to review some of the techniques we have talked about in the past.

 Try to avoid negotiating.